How to Get a Free Consultation With a Landlord Tenant Lawyer

 Where to Find a Landlord Tenant Lawyer

 There are several resources you can consider to find a landlord tenant lawyer.
+These include:

 - Bar Associations: Your state or county’s bar association may provide referrals for lawyers.
 For example, the New York City Bar provides legal services for a number of issues, including landlord tenant conflicts.